BSC-9/AI-Assistant-Using-Fine-Tuning-With-LLaMA-3/README.md

 External URL: http://xx.xx.xx.xxx:yyyy
 Enter only the digits from the x's in this format: `xx.xx.xx.xxx`.

-It wil take some time as it is a huge model
+**It wil take some time as it is a huge model** and go back go the colab to watch the process that is happening

 # Step 4
 Enter your name to generate your personalized assistant.
 Modify the input fields according to your specific requirements and it is only suggested to change the inputs section for better outcome of the model and in the input section please mention the recipe and the ingredients available and don't change the instructions section, and the output will be generated based on your instructions